CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial05b.md

 # the path to a csv file containing lat/lon coordinates
 # your API key
 # the zoom level you would your images to be downloaded as
 # the size, in pixels of your images, the maximum is 640
+# unless you have signed up for a premium account

 def satellite_squares_colab(uploaded_filename,APIkey,zoom,size):
     API_KEY = APIkey